ells101/codingnotes/nuggets.md

 - Immerse yourself in the programming world.
 You can follow podcasts and mailing lists for Open Source projects to get a feel for how Devs communicate with each other.
 - Better comments is a great way of organising comments.
 Use # and then enter symnbol: *(important), !(high importance/warning), ?(Questions), *TODO
 @ (to denote params)
+- Breaking something complex and large into smaller bits with methods is called *method decomposition*.